Sharda University Admissions 2025

 Correct Option - C

 Solution - During a national emergency, the enforcement of fundamental rights can be suspended, except rights under Articles 20 and 21, which protect conviction for offences and the protection of life and personal liberty, respectively.
-This suspension has far-reaching consequences for citizens' rights and liberties.
+This suspension has far-reaching consequences for citizens' rights and freedoms.

 Unit I: Structure of Indian Society | Unit VI: Social Change and the Polity |